(A chapter of Akayama DanJay.)

 “Ha.”
 Jay smiled.
-“Not since I started taking testosterone.”
+“Not after a year of testosterone.”

 “Oh, okay.”
 She smiled with him.
 “Just trying to help.”
 The morning sun beamed through an airport parking-structure.
 Faith took the next exit.
 “You know, stuck inside all day, I’ve had lots of time to practice painting.”